-Completion of Appropriate HSPP-IRB Forms
+Completion of the Appropriate HSPP-IRB Forms

 Each dissertation project must be reviewed by the Dissertation Director to establish whether the project will require HSPP/IRB review or not, and if so, determine which IRB form to submit for approval.
 If the project requires a full review by one of the IRB Review Committees, additional time must be built into the dissertation project timeline.
-There are a couple of protocol form options for seeking IRB approval of the doctoral research project and these forms are described below. https://research.arizona.edu/compliance/human-subjects-protection-program/HSPP-form/forms-index
+There are a couple of protocol form options, for seeking IRB approval of the doctoral research project, and these forms are described below and can be found at the following IRB link: https://research.arizona.edu/compliance/human-subjects-protection-program/HSPP-form/forms-index

-NOTE: It is important to begin this process as soon as you have confirmed the project activities with the dissertation committee.
-This process can take some time and it is the responsibility of the student to complete/submit the document(s) early to meet deadlines.
+\\NOTE: It is important to begin this process as soon as you have confirmed the project activities with the dissertation committee.
+This process can take some time and it is the responsibility of the student to complete/submit the document(s) early to meet deadlines. \\